-Héritage Montréal is closely following the City of Westmount's efforts to draw up a new Programme particulier d'urbanisme (PPU) for the South-East sector, home to the Atwater Library, a valuable historical and community landmark.
+Héritage Montréal closely Héritage Montréal the City of Westmount's efforts to develop a new Special Planning Program (SPP) for the Southeast sector, where the Atwater Library, a historic and community site of great value, is located.

 This library, more than a heritage building, plays an essential role as a third place in the collective life of the neighborhood and beyond.
 We stress the importance of designing a PPU that preserves not only the architectural integrity of this emblematic site, but also its presence in the urban landscape and its function as a space serving the community.